Skip to main content

 We at Reviewed tested a variety of hair dryers to find one that quickly blow-dries hair and leaves it soft and sleek, not frizzy or fried-looking, whether you have hair that's fine, thick, straight, curly, or anything in between.

 In the end, we named the BaBylissPro Nano Titanium Dryer (available at Amazon) our Best Overall winner because of its intuitive design and powerful heat and speed settings to get the job done fast.
-And the drugstore-sold Panasonic Nanoe Salon Hair Dryer (available on Amazon) is a steal for what it offers—it's lightweight, inexpensive, and dries hair in a snap—making it our Best Value pick.
+And the drugstore-sold Panasonic Nanoe Salon Hair Dryer is a steal for what it offers—it's lightweight, inexpensive, and dries hair in a snap—making it our Best Value pick.

 A metallic blue hair dryer sitting on the corner of a white sink.